sahilmate/GesturePainter/README.md

 # GesturePainter

-This Python mini project utilizes OpenCV, NumPy, and MediaPipe to create a virtual painting application that allows you to draw on the screen using hand gestures.
+This Python mini project utilizes OpenCV, Numpy, and MediaPipe to create a virtual painting application that allows you to draw on the screen using hand gestures.

 ## Overview